The following information can be found on this page:

 - Direct Institutional Support - Funds provided by the institution to athletics for the operations of intercollegiate athletics including unrestricted funds allocated to the athletics department by the university (e.g. state funds, tuition, tuition discounts/waivers, transfers), Federal work study support for student workers employed by athletics, and endowment unrestricted income, spending policy distributions and other investment income distributed to athletics in the reporting year to support athletic operations.
 This does not include athletics restricted endowment income.
 (Line 4).

-- Indirect Institutional Support - The value of costs covered and services provided by the institution to athletics but not charged to athletics.
+- Indirect Institutional Support - The value of costs covered, and services provided by the institution to athletics but not charged to athletics.
 These costs are administrative services provided by the university to athletics but not charged such as HR, Accounting and IT, Facilities Maintenance, Security, Risk Management, and Utilities but not depreciation.
 (Line 6).

 IPEDS: